-- 1. Halt the cluster on all nodes. - 2.
+- 1. Halt the cluster on all nodes, using Serviceguard's Halt Cluster command, or cmhaltcl on the command line. - 2.
 On one node, reconfigure the cluster as described in the chapter "Building an HA Cluster Configuration."
-You can do this by using SAM or by issuing the cmquerycl command to generate an ASCII file, which you then edit. - 3.
+You can do this by using Serviceguard Manager (but only for Serviceguard version 11.16), or by issuing cmquerycl on the command line to generate an ASCII file, which you then edit. - 3.
 Make sure that all nodes listed in the cluster configuration file are powered up and accessible.
-Use SAM or the cmapplyconf command to copy the binary cluster configuration file to all nodes.
+To copy the binary cluster configuration file to all nodes, use Serviceguard's Apply button, or cmapplyconf on the command line.
 This file overwrites any previous version of the binary cluster configuration file. - 4.
-Use SAM or the cmruncl command to start the cluster on all nodes or on a subset of nodes, as desired.
+Start the cluster on all nodes or on a subset of nodes.
+Use Serviceguard's Run Cluster Admin command, or cmruncl on the command line.